HashimK21/RCcar-V2/README.md

 mixed most issues now back to early peak, this can maybe be solved with computing t for full servo lock angles and setting checking if configurations meet all 3 poses

 potentially try zr, cz +

+Suspension notes:
+- front sus and rear sus codes produce expected results, bug seen in CarV1 is present, can be debugged but isnt damaging to results given.
+- potentially move calculations into for loop to make filtering more simple

+estimated time to results, 2 - 3 days of work